Indian navy prepared to deploy to South China Sea to protect oil interests

 “Now, are we preparing for it?
 Are we having exercises of that nature?
 The short answer is yes,” he said.

-He described the modernization of China’s navy as “truly impressive” and acknowledged that it was a source of major concern for India.
+He described the modernisation of China’s navy as “truly impressive” and acknowledged that it was a source of major concern for India.

 Any display of naval assertiveness by India in the South China Sea would likely fuel concern that the navies of the two rapidly growing Asian giants could be on a collision course as they seek to protect trade routes and lock in the supply of coal, minerals and other raw material from foreign sources.